quantum-tinkerer/qsymm/docs/source/tutorial/kekule.rst

 ==================================================

 .. seealso::
-    The complete source code of this example can be found in :jupyter-download:script:`kekule`.
+    The complete source code of this example can be found in :jupyter-download-script:`kekule`.
-    A Jupyter notebook can be found in :jupyter-download:notebook:`kekule`.
+    A Jupyter notebook can be found in :jupyter-download-notebook:`kekule`.

 .. jupyter-kernel::
     :id: kekule